On polarization parameters of spin-$1$ particles and anomalous couplings in $e^+e^-\to ZZ/Z\gamma$

-The theoretical values of cross-section and asymmetries (using expression in ~\ref{appendix:Expresson_observables}) are given in second column of Tables \ref{tab:marginalised_observables_za_sm} and \ref{tab:marginalised_observables_za_bsm} for {\tt SM} and {\tt aTGC} points, respectively.
-The tables contain the {\tt MadGraph5} simulated data for $L=100$ fb$^{-1}$ along with 68\% and 95\% BCI for the observables obtained from the MCMC analysis.
-For the {\tt SM} point, Table~\ref{tab:marginalised_observables_za_sm}, we notice that the 68\% BCI for all the observables are narrower than the $1\sigma$ range of the {\em pseudo data} from {\tt MadGraph5}.
-This is again related to the correlations between observables and the fact that the cross-section has a lower bound of about 111 fb obtained for $h_3^\gamma\sim -4.2\times 10^{-3}$ with other parameters close to zero.
-This lower bound of cross-section leads to narrowing of 68\% BCI for $\sigma$ and hence for other asymmetries too, as observed in the $ZZ$ production process.
-The 68\% BCI for $A_{x^2-y^2}$ and $A_{zz}$ are particularly narrow.
-For $A_{zz}$, this is related to the strong correlation between $(\sigma - A_{zz})$, while for $A_{x^2-y^2}$ the slower dependence on $h_3^\gamma$ along with strong dependence of $\sigma$ on $h_3^\gamma$ is the cause of a narrow 68\% BCI.
+The theoretical values of the cross section and asymmetries (using expression in~\ref{appendix:Expresson_observables}) are given in the second column of Tables \ref{tab:marginalised_observables_za_sm} and \ref{tab:marginalised_observables_za_bsm} for {\tt SM} and {\tt aTGC} points, respectively.
+The tables contain the {\tt MadGraph5} simulated data for $L=100$ fb$^{-1}$ along with 68~\% and 95~\% BCI for the observables obtained from the MCMC analysis.
+For the {\tt SM} point, Table~\ref{tab:marginalised_observables_za_sm}, we notice that the 68~\% BCI for all the observables are narrower than the $1\sigma$ range of the {\em psuedo data} from {\tt MadGraph5}.
+This is again related to the correlations between observables and the fact that the cross section has a lower bound of about 111 fb obtained for $h_3^\gamma\sim -4.2\times 10^{-3}$ with other parameters close to zero.
+This lower bound of the cross section leads to narrowing of 68~\% BCI for $\sigma$ and hence for other asymmetries too, as observed in the $ZZ$ production process.
+The 68~\% BCI for $A_{x^2-y^2}$ and $A_{zz}$ are particularly narrow.
+For $A_{zz}$, this is related to the strong correlation between $(\sigma - A_{zz})$, while for $A_{x^2-y^2}$ the slower dependence on $h_3^\gamma$ along with strong dependence of $\sigma$ on $h_3^\gamma$ is the cause of a narrow 68~\% BCI.